Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Irrigation is by micro-stream and micro-spray adjustable emitters, 360° and 180°.

 Note: This planting was planted in fall of 2009.
-No more irrigation is necessary, except maybe a bit on the Aloe 'donnie' very infrequently, maybe a few times at the most per summer.
-Watering the A. plicatillis during the warm season could cause it do poorly or rot.
+Picture at left is August 2011.
+As of 2011, no more irrigation is necessary, except maybe a bit on the Aloe 'donnie' very infrequently, maybe a few times at the most per summer.
+Watering the A. plicatillis during the warm season could cause it to do poorly or rot.

 Photo 17